Scam Alert: EuroMillions FIFA World Cup Lottery Isn’t Giving You the Millions

 When the Millions, Football and Lottery Come Together

 Whenever the word “millions” is included in the title of a so-called lottery, people are likely to throw all caution out the window.
 That’s how yet another scam has come into existence – the EuroMillions FIFA World Cup Lottery.
-It brings three fun things together – millions, football and lottery.
+It brings three fun things together – millions, football, and the lottery.
 The problem?
 None of these promises are true.

 A UK senior couple has become one of the numerous victims.